 I look forward to meeting you!

-I am a licensed mental health counselor who works with women 16+.
-After spending 4 years as a licensed school counselor, I decided to pivot into mental health counseling.
-I earned my master's degree in school counseling from the University of Iowa, and recently pursued a master's certificate in mental health counseling from the University of Northern Iowa.
+I am a licensed mental health counselor who works with women ages 16 and older.
+After spending four years as a school counselor, I transitioned into mental health counseling with a strong focus on supporting the perinatal population.
+Over the past two years, I’ve had training and experience working with individuals during pregnancy, postpartum, and early parenthood, as well as with college and graduate students and parents navigating the complexities of daily life.
+I earned my master’s degree in School Counseling from the University of Iowa and completed a master’s certificate in Mental Health Counseling at the University of Northern Iowa.

-Outside of work, you'll find me with my family.
-I love hanging out with my 2-year old daughter, our dog, Melly, and my husband, Ben.
-When I have downtime, I unwind with an episode of New Girl, go on a long walk, cheer on Iowa football at Kinnick Stadium, or simply savor a slow morning on the couch with a cup of coffee.
+Outside of work, you’ll usually find me with my family—spending time with my daughter, son, our dog Melly, and my husband, Ben.
+I unwind with an episode of New Girl, take long walks, cheer on Iowa football at Kinnick Stadium, or enjoy slow mornings on the couch with a good cup of coffee.

 I am a certified Family Nurse Practitioner and hold an additional certification in Perinatal Mental Health from Postpartum Support International.
 I provide medication management services for women 18+ suffering from anxiety, depression, OCD, ADHD, certain sleep disorders, and perinatal mood and anxiety disorders (PMAD).